Chapters

 2. Check you're in the correct pay period in the top right of the screen.

-5. Once you're in the manual pay details screen, click Add one off payment.
+6. Once you're in the pay details screen, select Add one-off payment.

 8. The tax rate should show as Auto and the ACC earner levy should be ticked on as Yes.